mariallort/mariallort.github.io/_posts/2026-05-02-NeuroCAAS-cloud.md

 ## Why This Matters Beyond Neuroscience

-> 🧠 **Bigger picture:** The bottleneck in neuroscience wasn't the science itself —
+{: .box-note}
-> it was the infrastructure.
-Cloud computing removed that bottleneck.
-This pattern
+🧠 **Bigger picture:** The bottleneck in neuroscience wasn't the science itself, it was the infrastructure.
+Cloud computing provides a solution to that bottleneck.
-> repeats across biology, climate science, physics, and more.
+This pattern repeats across biology, climate science, physics, and more.

 The implications go beyond convenience.
 NeuroCAAS effectively **democratizes** access to cutting-edge analysis tools.
 A small lab at a university with a limited computing